 They are also in danger due to human activities, including the destruction of their habitat, the pollution of their surroundings, and shifts in the climate.

-Learning about insects whose names start with the letter J can give us a fresh viewpoint on the natural world and encourage us to respect and value the many different forms of life that can be found in it.
+Learning about insects whose names start with the letter J can give us a fresh perspective on the natural world and encourage us to respect and value its many different forms of life.

 Let us get this party started!